fujii/fujii.github.io/_posts/2019-07-12-windows-http-sys-port-80.md

             SDDL: D:(A;;GX;;;NS)
 ~~~

+Then, disable the services.

 * [How can I determine why the System process is listening on port 80? \| The Old New Thing](https://devblogs.microsoft.com/oldnewthing/20180703-00/?p=99145)

 ## Change listening addresses of HTTP.sys

-By default, HTTP.sys listens 0.0.0.0 and [::], which means all IPv4 and IPv6 addresses.
+By default, HTTP.sys listens `0.0.0.0` and `[::]`, which means all IPv4 and IPv6 addresses.
 For example, by invoking `netsh http add iplisten 127.0.0.2`, you can change it to only IPv4 127.0.0.2.
 `netsh http show iplisten` reports the current status.
 You can restore the default setting by `netsh http delete iplisten 127.0.0.2`.